Iansogotthis/portfolio2_0/src/content/work/nested/portfolio.md

 ## Contributing

 Contributions to Ian's portfolio are welcome!
-If you have any suggestions for improvement or would like to report a bug, please open an issue or submit a pull request.
+If you have any suggestions for improvement or would like to report a bug, please open an issue or submit a pull request